Liam-Griffiths/news-ai/README.md

 #### Project Intentions -

-- Vision: **To create a news platform that reads the news and automatically aggregates the top and breaking stories and generates unique headlines.** Drudge Report is a long standing news aggregation website, that is still currently hand curated and edited by a Human.
+- Vision: **To create a news platform that reads the news and automatically aggregates the top breaking stories and generates unique headlines.** Drudge Report is a long standing news aggregation website, that is still currently hand curated and edited by a Human.
 In the age of machine learning and cheap cloud computing, a solution could be created that finds, aggregates and breaks stories faster than any human.

 - Current Build: Server is a Serverless Framework project being deployed to AWS.
 The current rough prototype injests a number of mainstream news RSS feeds, extracts headlines, then uses an NLP library to extract “topics” from the headlines.
 These headlines are then sorted by topic, then fed into a markov chain library to create“new" headlines.
 These are then place into a JSON file in s3 ready to be served to the UI.
 The UI is a simple react app, continously deployed to netlify.